deborah-w32/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML give meaning to your code.
+It adds readabitlity for those who are reading your page, including machines and humans.

 2. What are the 4 areas of the box model?

 3. While using flexbox, what axis does the following property work on: ```align-items: center```?